MisterWest11/Data_Analytics-Week-1---2/README.md

 Its design depends on the purpose it serves.
 Transactional systems require highly normalized databases.

 A data warehouse - a database that aggregates data from many transactional systems for analytical purposes.

 Transactional data may come from systems that power the human resources, sales, marketing and product divisions.

 A data warehouse facilitates analytics across the entire company.

+Data Mart - is a subset of a data warehouse.

+The data warehouse serves the entire organization, the data mart focuses on the needs of a particular department within the organization.

+Data lake stores raw data in its native format instead of conforming to a relational database structure.
+Using a data lake is more complex than a data warehouse or data mart.
+It requires additional knowledge about raw data to make it analytically useful.
+Relational databases enforces a structure that encapsulates business rules and business logic, both of which are missing in a data lake.

+There are 3 main types of databases:

+* Transactional Systems: These are for everyday tasks like sales,or human resource.
+They need to be organized and accurate.

+* Data warehouse: These are for analyzing data from many sources like sales, marketing and human resources.
+They are good for understanding trends across the company.

+* Data marts: These are like smaller versions of data warehouses, but they focus on the needs of one department like human resources.

+Data lakes are different because they store raw data instead of organizing it in a neat way.

+When designing a database, consider how you will use the data and how much data you will have.

 *Chapter 4:* Data Quality